mishraaditya595/ScanIt/README.md

 ## Contributing 💻

-If you have any idea, feel free to fork it and submit your changes back to me.
+If you have any ideas, feel free to fork it and submit your changes back to me.
 Contributions are appreciated.

 Please check the contributing guidelines [here](https://github.com/mishraaditya595/Scanner/blob/master/CONTRIBUTING.md) before making a pull request.